lasermatts/tabletop/cyberpunk/README.md

 ## SUDOKU GENERATOR

+This has been scaled out for the public!
+Grab (your own version here!)[https://github.com/lasermatts/PyDoku]

 What netrunner doesn't love math, command lines, and puzzles?

 The `python sudoku.py` script runs in your command line (because hackers do their morning puzzle in the terminal) and outputs a 4x4, 6x6, or 9x9 puzzle.